tldr-pages/tldr/pages/common/gh-pr.md

 `gh pr checkout {{pr_number}}`

-- View the changes made in the pull request:
+- View the changes made in the pull request for the current branch:

 `gh pr diff`